-Mark's Longer First Person Story
+Mark's Longer First-Person Story

-Twenty-five years ago I couldn’t imagine being a yoga teacher.
+Thirty years ago I couldn’t imagine being a yoga teacher.
 Although I had dabbled in yoga in my late teens, things like college, work, and relationships took me in a different direction.
 Indeed, I went so far in another direction that yoga would seem farthest from it - community organizing, politics and academia, yet that path brought me back to the practice in a way that felt like coming home after a long adventure.
 A few years later teaching yoga became the most natural expression of what mattered most in my life: waking up to the fullest experience of being vibrantly alive.

 I was lucky to be raised in a family of teachers and spiritual seekers; it was my first yoga teacher training.
 After my dad and mom retreated from Silicon Valley a few years before it was called that, they settled in the Santa Cruz Mountains where every day they created a way to celebrate life amidst the natural and cultivated beauty of the land.
 They instilled a sense of playful curiosity about the world, inspiring me and my siblings to explore and experience the world with open minds and strong bodies.
 As teachers they made everything from shifts in the weather to maintaining the land to fixing machinery into learning experiences in the laboratory of life.
 Without ever suggesting that we teach, they made us into teachers.
 Without ever asking us to bow, they opened us to experiencing a sense of spirit in every moment of life.

 In 1969, when I was 10, my mother died from the effects of breast cancer.
-(The picture to the left shows my mom in King Pigeon Pose when she was 8 years old, summertime 1931 in the San Lorenzo River that runs down into Santa Cruz.
+(The picture to the left shows her in King Pigeon Pose when she was 8 years old, summertime 1931 in the San Lorenzo River that flows down into Santa Cruz.
 My grandfather and my mom's siblings are sitting on the dock.)
 Later that year we moved south to the Mojave Desert.
 It was a challenging time for our family as we adapted to living without our mom; there was a palpable sadness, yet with it deeper reflection.
 We started asking questions about life and death, even as we enjoyed doing all the fun things kids do when being kids.
 It was clear that life could be really challenging, yet in the challenges lay the path to feeling that much more alive and vital.
 It's an insight that I try to tap into whenever on my mat or helping someone else with an asana or breathing technique.

 Five years later I had my earliest experience with both teaching and yoga.
 I had started tutoring in a special education classroom (with developmentally delayed children), which ignited a passion for teaching that has grown stronger ever since.
 That same year a friend gave me Alan Watts’ The Book: On the Taboo Against Knowing Who You Are, turning me onto Eastern philosophy, meditation, and yoga.
 I then found a yoga book by Richard Hittleman and started playing around with the asanas.
 Two years later, I was tutoring college students in math and philosophy while using B.K.S.
 Iyengar’s Light on Yoga to dive more deeply into yoga.
 Teaching and yoga, although largely separate, were pulsating in my heart and bodymind.

 My doctoral research was pretty far removed from yoga: I studied the origins and early historical development of the CIA as a case study of power at the highest levels of the American state.
-I loved the intellectual work, the research and writing, the give and take in seminars shared with amazingly smart people, and the sense that our work could matter in world filled with conflict and contradiction.
-Yet graduate studies also highlighted the gulf between academia and the practical realities of life in L.A. amidst the raging gang wars and social conflicts of the 1980s, leading me to teach social studies and journalism in Compton, Watts, and later in L.A.’s high security juvenile institutions where I could work directly with gang members.
+I loved the intellectual work, the research and writing, the give and take in seminars shared with amazingly smart people, and the sense that our work could matter in a world filled with conflict and contradiction.
+Yet graduate studies also highlighted the gulf between academia and the practical realities of life in L.A. amidst the raging gang wars and social conflicts of the 1980s, leading me to teach social studies and journalism in Compton, Watts, and later in L.A.’s high security juvenile institutions where I could work directly with young gang members.
 This led to over ten years working at the intersection of the education and juvenile justice systems as a teacher, administrator, policy advocate and executive management consultant.

 Working with gang members marked the first time since my mother’s death that I was fully faced with matters of life and death on a daily basis.
 This brought me back to many of the questions I had explored in my teens; it also brought me back to yoga.
 My work and my life were seemingly in fast forward, yet I couldn’t see clearly where I was or where I was going.
 I felt somewhat lost.
 I wanted a better sense of balance in my life - a better life.